-Cloud Mining has been one of the popular cryptocurrency investment for years.
-Some of the alive cloud mining providers promise high returns on top of a cloud mining investment for a short duration or even lifetime.
-But is it still worth to invest in cloud mining in 2019?
+Cloud Mining has been one of the popular cryptocurrency investments for years.
+Some of the alive cloud mining providers promise high returns on top of a cloud mining investment for a short duration or even a lifetime.
+But is it still worth investing in cloud mining in 2019?

 Cloud Mining isn’t in fact really profitable than it seems like

 First of all, cloud mining is not considered a stable investment because the returns are varying heavily due to its dependence on the mined cryptocurrency.

 Let’s do the math, you bought 2.5 THs SHA-256 hash power for $150 and the monthly payment speculated to be $20, then it seems like, the ROI would be reached in seven months.
 However, this is not the right way to calculate because, with increasing difficulty from time to time, your share on the payout shrinks greatly.
 That means, in the next month, your payout might be set unexpectedly at $16 a month or even lesser.